Composition 1: Expository Writing

 Film: Smoke Signals (Dir.
 Chris Eyre, 1998)

-Th 22 Film: Smoke Signals (continued), and discussion
+Th 28 Film: Smoke Signals (continued), and discussion; plus a brief demonstration of the

 Global Relationships—Sex and Gender Roles